IT3038C/IT3038C.github.io/docs/week-3.md

 Take note that PowerShell is also available for other Oss.

 We now have TWO versions of PowerShell installed on our server.
 PowerShell (v5) and PowerShell Core (v7).
 Both are still accessible.
 From the start menu, the default PowerShell Icon will launch PowerShell (v5).
-Search for ‘pwsh’ to find PowerShell Core.
+Search for 'pwsh' to find PowerShell Core.
 Feel free to pin both of these to the task bar.

 ![Both PowerShell icons side by side](/img/week-3/1-powershell-icons.png)

 Left is the delivered PowerShell (v5), right is PowerShell Core (v6)

-Let’s launch PowerShell Core (pwsh.exe)
+Let's launch PowerShell Core (pwsh.exe)

 Type this command